 Key Facts About Lucas Luggage

 Judging from everything we’ve seen, it looks like they’re a private label company.
-This means, that, while their offices are located in the U.S., everything is made in China, Vietnam, or Taiwan.
+This means that, while their offices are located in the U.S., everything is made in China, Vietnam, or Taiwan.
 Essentially, they only design and sell the luggage, and the whole manufacturing process is outsourced.
+Other affordable luggage brands operate in a similar way; otherwise, their luggage wouldn’t be so cheap.

 Here are the most common issues that people complained about: